swimmio/git-workshop-1/remote.md

 2. Open the `CONTRIBUTORS.md` file and add your name to the end of the list of names.

-3. Please do not make changes to the exercise files :)
+3. Please do not make changes to other files in the repository (exercise files) :)

 4. Commit your changes: